doo/scanbot-sdk-example-titanium/README.md

 | 7.5.0 - 8.3.1        |               8 |              14 |
 | 7.0.0 - 7.4.2        |               8 |              10 |

 Be sure to install a compatible JDK, and to set your JAVA_HOME in `run-android.sh` accordingly.

+**Minor note**: if you have a bad experience in downloading, installing and dealing with multiple JDK versions installed on the same machine, we reccomend using [sdkman](https://sdkman.io/install), which has a very intuitive command line syntax to list available JDK versions and switch between them.

 ## Run the demo on an Android Device